Dohány Street Synagogue is the largest in Europe and the second-largest one in the world. It can seat 3,000 people.

 The ticket includes a tour of the Synagogue, Heroes’ Temple, Raoul Wallenberg Memorial Park, and the graveyard with a guide.

-The local expert stays with you all through the experience.
+The local guide stays with you all through the experience.

 You can cancel this ticket up to 24 hours in advance to receive a full refund.